We split our six days in Cambodia between Phnom Penh and Siem Reap, and—surprise, surprise—we were the laziest of lazy travelers. I mean, truly.

 But before that, this is how our Angkor day went:

-The only way to properly see the entire complex is to hire a tuk tuk driver to take you around for the full day.
-The Le Meridien Siem Reap is the closest hotel to Angkor Wat, and he charged us $10 for a full day.
+The only way to properly see the entire complex is to hire a private tuk tuk driver for the full day.
+The Le Meridien Siem Reap is the closest hotel to Angkor Wat, and he charged us $10.
+For the entire day.
 Our driver spoke minimal English, but knew the key spots to hit.

 After we took in the wonder of Angkor Wat, we made our way to explore the rest of the complex.
 Our next stop was Angkor Thom.
 Though much smaller than Angkor Wat, I was enthralled by the faces carved into the stone.